astronomer/docs/learn/connections/redshift.md

 4. Open your IAM dashboard, and [follow the AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions_create-policies.html) to create an IAM role and attach an IAM Policy to access the required services, for example AWS Redshift.

-5. Edit the trust relationship of the role created in step 4 to add a trust policy.
-For example, the following trust policy allows the IAM role to assume your new role.
+5. Edit the trust relationship of the role created in Step 4 to add a trust policy that allows the IAM role to assume your new role.

     ```json